Healthy Homes Assessment Haumoana

 Healthy Homes Assessment Services

-Did you not know that Healthy Homes Standards came into effective on July 1st, 2021?
-Landlords now have to make sure that their Haumoana rental properties meet the minimum Healthy Homes Standards within 90 days of any renewal or new tenancy and all private rentals must be fully compliant by 1 July 2024.
+Did you be aware that the Healthy Homes Standards came into effective on July 1st, 2021?
+Landlords are now required to ensure that their Haumoana rental properties meet the minimum Healthy Homes Standards within 90 days of any renewed or new tenancy and all private rentals are required to be completely compliant by 1 July 2024.

-We will assess the rental property you have in order to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After the assessment, we will advise you or your property manager about any tasks that requirements to be done and offer the report with all the necessary information for your tenancy contract’s Healthy Home Statement of Compliance.
+We can evaluate your rental property to check whether it’s in compliance with the NZ Healthy Homes and Residential Tenancy Acts standards.
+Following the assessment, we will advise you or your property manager of the tasks that requirements to be done and provide an evaluation report with all the information needed for your Tenancy Agreement’s Healthy Home Statement of Compliance.

-Failure to fulfill the requirements in the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found to not following the rules could be subject to fines of up to $7200 plus any additional healthy homes related fines.
+Inability to meet the standards of the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and any landlord found to not following the rules could be subject to fines of as much as $7,200 and additional healthier homes relevant fines.

-We are completely independent assessors of rental property, as well as fully certified to assess each of Healthy Homes and Homefit.
+We are completely independent assessors of rental properties in addition, we’re fully qualified to evaluate both Healthy Homes and Homefit.

 Call Now 0800 232 113